 The student and the instructor agree on the number of credits the student expects to earn and the student enters the number of credits when registering.
 If the number of credits a student expects to earn changes during the semester, the instructor must report the change to the Office of the Registrar as soon as possible, by email or memo.

 Students wanting to have the fact that they were exposed to the material in a course recorded on their academic record, but not receive either credit or a grade, may choose to audit a course.
 The student may participate in the course as the instructor permits.
 In place of a grade, the record will show ‘AU.’

-All students planning to audit a course must get an Audit Card, complete it, and file it with the Registrar.
+All students planning to audit a course must get an a Course Audit Form, complete it, and file it with the Registrar.
 To complete the card, they must consult their advisor and get the instructor’s consent.
 Students changing a course from credit to audit after the second week of classes receive both ‘W’ (for Withdrawal) and ‘AU’ marks on their academic records.
 No student is permitted to change a course from credit to audit after the ninth week of classes unless the dean makes an exception.
 Exceptions are made only for extenuating circumstances beyond the student’s control.
 The instructor may disenroll a student not meeting the auditing criteria set forth by the instructor.